SunNadimpalli/SunNadimpalli/_posts/2015-08-05-learning-to-be-assertive.md

 title: Learning to be Assertive
 ---

 I am not an assertive person, but I want to be one.
-I want to be confident, sure of myself, be able to say to other what I want to say.
+I want to be confident, sure of myself, be able to say to others what I want to say.
 This is something that I have always wanted from the time I discovered that I am not very good at saying what I want to say in front of others.

 ## My Assertive Rights